United Nations Responsible Business and Human Rights Forum, Asia-Pacific

 Venue

-The Forum will be held in person at the United Nations Conference Centre in Bangkok, Thailand, and will be live-streamed online.
+The Forum will be held in person at the United Nations Conference Centre in Bangkok, Thailand.
+For participants, virtual access will be provided for most sessions.

 Dates

-Proposals linked to remedy are strongly encouraged, though there will also be limited space to discuss other relevant responsible business issues.
+Proposals linked to the overall theme, and specifically to the following thematic tracks, are strongly encouraged, though there will also be limited space to discuss other relevant responsible business issues.
 The session may address, but are not limited to, the following topics:

 Proposal Guidelines